How do I connect Oracle to DB2?

 HS_LANGUAGE This is required to prevent DG4ODBC using the UTF-8 character encoding.

 HS_FDS_TRACE_LEVEL Un-comment this parameter if you need to obtain an initsid log file.
 By default, log files are written to your $ORACLE_HOME/hs/log folder.
-A new log file is created for each connection. so please remember to turn this off by commenting the line out when you no longer require logging.
+A new log file is created for each connection. so remember to turn this off by commenting the line out when you no longer require logging.

-AIX Note On AIX, you need to extract and then rename the unixODBC Driver Manager shared object.
+Note On AIX, you need to extract and then rename the unixODBC Driver Manager shared object.
 To do this:

 1. cd to the directory where unixODBC's libraries are installed.
 For example: